opencode-md/opencode-md/README.md

 Mentioned solutions from both lists are periodically indexed by the Opencode.md crawler application that corresponds to Requirements indicated above.

 The audience of our service is the companies and physical persons that are interested in using trustful and secured Open Source solutions that are in working conditions and updated regularly and secured and that don't bring harm.

 The examples of such users:

 - Developers of Open Source Solutions
 - Innovators
 - Companies that implement Open source Solution

-You can create and support own structured Registry of Open Source products (solutions) (or its descriptions)
+You can create and support own structured Registry of Open Source products (solutions) or its descriptions:

 - for public organizations as the Register of government products
 - for country, municipal or regional entities as Register of products of local government
 - for niche solutions (Linux DevOps, Open AI models, agriculture, medical etc.)